raspine/backpack/README.md

 Off-line backups are not powered up and located elsewhere.
-I bring these backups to my home e.g. two times per year, connect the HDD USB cable to the RPi and just run rsync_nas.sh manually.
+I bring these backups to my home e.g. two times per year, connect the HDD USB cable to the RPi and just run rsync_nas.sh (see below) manually.

 This guide uses a step-by-step approach so nothing is forgotten.
 For details about the various steps, refer to the links in the Arch wiki.